-The ultrasound transducer will be covered with a probe cover and sterile lubricating ultrasound gel, and then inserts it into your vagina.
+The ultrasound transducer will be covered with a probe cover and sterile lubricating ultrasound gel, and then inserts into your vagina.

 Once the transducer is inside you, high-frequency sound waves bounce off your internal organs and transmit pictures of the inside of your pelvis onto a monitor.

 The ultrasound probe will be moved in different directions to obtain the best ultrasound images possible.